jtoppins/dct/README.md

 programming skills to provide content to a DCT enabled mission.

-Scenarios are created through a theater definition consisting of templates, created in the Mission Editor, and configuration files.
-There is an initial learning curve but it is no more difficult that initially learning the DCS Mission Editor.
+Scenarios are created through a theater definition consisting of templates, created in the Mission Editor and configuration files.
+There is an initial learning curve but it is no more difficult than initially learning the DCS Mission Editor.

 ## Installation

-DCT is distributed as a standard DCS module.
-It is installed by placing the `DCT` folder contained in this zip archive into:

-	C:\Users\<your-user-name>\Saved Games\DCS\Mods\tech

-If installed properly DCT will be displayed as a module in the game's module manager.
+See installation instructions in the [Administrators' guide](doc/02-administrators.md).

 ## Contribution Guide